basarsubasi/gallery/README.md

 The application uses MariaDB with automatic database initialization.
 The database schema is created automatically when the backend starts for the first time.

+Be aware that MariaDB is only used for storing metadata of the pictures, you need to provide an accessible image URL for gallery to display the image.

 ## 🌐 API Endpoints

 ### Authentication